yizhuozhang2002/Thermo-Snooker/README.md

 ## Usage:
 no prior installation required

 JUST RUN

-test files are included for testing ball generators atc.
+test files are included for testing ball generators, testing scenarios on mixture of gaseous atoms etc.
+T
-Thermo Snooker.py is  combination of whole simulation
+hermo Snooker.py is  combination of whole simulation